Prawirdani/qparser/README.md

 ```

 ### Multiple Values Query & Nested Struct
-To allow multiple values for a single query parameter, you can use a slice type.
-For **nested structs**, you can pass the query parameters using the qp tag within the nested struct fields.
-This allows you to build more complex query strings that include nested parameters.
+To support multiple values for a single query parameter, use a slice type.
+For nested structs, utilize the qp tag within the fields of the nested struct to pass the query parameters.
+It's important to note that the parent struct containing the nested/child struct **should not have its own qp tag**.
+Here's an example:
 ```go
 // Representing filter for menu type MenuFilter struct {